szleperm/customers-database/readme.md

 To run the application:
 -------------------
-Front-end in this application is based on Node.js, Bower and Grunt, so the first requirement is to have npm (Node Packaged Module) installed on your machine.
+Front-end in this application is based on Node.js, Bower and Grunt, so the first requirement is to have Node.js with npm installed on your machine.
 If you don't have it yet, install Node.js from the [Node.js website](https://nodejs.org/) (prefer an LTS version).
 This will also install npm.

 From the command line: